MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 * Named pipes
 * Sockets

-Note that the intent of the LSP and support for it in Visual Studio is to onboard language services that are not part of Visual Studio product.
+The intent of the LSP and support for it in Visual Studio is to onboard language services that are not part of Visual Studio product.
 It is not intended to extend existing language services (like C#) in Visual Studio.
-To extend existing languages, please refer to the language service’s extensibility guide (for example, the ["Roslyn" .NET Compiler Platform](https://docs.microsoft.com/visualstudio/extensibility/dotnet-compiler-platform-roslyn-extensibility)).
+To extend existing languages, refer to the language service’s extensibility guide (for example, the ["Roslyn" .NET Compiler Platform](https://docs.microsoft.com/visualstudio/extensibility/dotnet-compiler-platform-roslyn-extensibility)).

 ## Language Server Protocol features supported